 - 1. There will be four (4) Unit Exams.
 If you are absent when a scheduled exam is given you will have until the next scheduled class meeting to make up the exam.
+You are also more than welcome to take it prior to class.
 You are responsible for contacting your instructor to schedule the exam.
 If you are scheduled to take the exam in the tutoring lab, then you will need to be prepared with the following items: a photo ID and prepared to surrender your cell phone and any other electronics (ex.
 Apple watch) while you take the exam.
 All students are required to come to campus to take exams.
 The dates of your exams are included on the Tentative Schedule which can be found in eLearn. - 2.
 The final exam is a comprehensive exam and will be given during finals week. - 3.
 Quizzes will be given using MyOpenMath.
 Quizzes must be completed by the due date/time listed on the quiz.
 Failure to complete the quiz by the posted date/time will result in a zero for that quiz.